Residential Additions Guidelines

 - Final inspection

-Inspections are scheduled by telephoning our office before 3:30 p.m. the working day before you need the inspection.
+Inspections are scheduled by telephoning our office at 650-991-8061, before 3:30 pm the working day before you need the inspection.
 You will be given the choice of a morning or afternoon inspection.
-Inspection hours are normally between the hours of 8:30 and 12:00 and 1:30 and 5:00 Monday through Friday.
+Inspection hours are normally between the hours of 8:30 am and noon, and 1:30 and 5 pm, Monday through Friday.

-You may call our office between 8:00 and 8:30 the morning of the inspection to obtain a more specific time.
+You may call our office between 8 and 8:30 am the morning of the inspection to obtain a more specific time (except on Wednesdays when the office is typically closed for a weekly staff meeting).

-PLEASE NOTE: If the work inspected is found to be incomplete or incorrect, or if no one is present when the inspector arrives, a reinspection fee in the amount of $70 will be charged.
+If the work inspected is found to be incomplete or incorrect, or if no one is present when the inspector arrives, a reinspection fee in the amount of $150 will be charged.
 This fee covers the City's cost of having to return to the site for another inspection.

 Rooms are not to be occupied or otherwise used until a final inspection has been approved.